wantedHorizon/Image-Inpainting-with-Deep-Learning-/README.md

+## Image-Inpainting-with-Deep-Learning-
-## Image-Inpainting-with-Deep-Learning-GAN vs Auto-Encoder , using PyTorch
+## GAN vs Auto-Encoder , using PyTorch

-###CS final project ofI mage-Inpainting
+###CS final project of Image-Inpainting
-Image inpainting, the task of filling in holes in an image.
+Image inpainting- the task of filling in holes in an image.
-In this video you can see how autoencoder and gan try to guess the missing hole in the image.
+In this image you can see how autoencoder and gan try to guess the missing hole in the image.